Types of warts, causes of their appearance and methods of treatment. Warts on the hands: photos, causes and treatment, how to remove them at home

 Types of warts

-Table - varieties of viral warts
+Table - types of viral warts

-Mosaic plantarMore often in the anterior sections of the sole, under the fingers.They have a multiple character, due to this they give the affected area a mosaic pattern.
+Mosaic plantarMost often in the front parts of the sole, under the toes.They have a multiple nature, due to this they give the affected area a mosaic pattern.
 They look like clearly defined protruding rounded seals up to 1 cm in size.
-The color eventually becomes yellow-pink or light brown.
-Rough to the touch, may have a depression in the center, due to thrombosis of superficial capillaries, there are many black dots on the surface.
+The color becomes yellow-pink or light brown over time.
+They are rough to the touch, may have a depression in the center, and due to thrombosis of the surface capillaries, there are many black dots on the surface.
 Often have cracks on the surface.
-Detected in 30-35% of cases.
+Detected in 30–35% of cases.

 Photo gallery - what different types of warts look like

-Multiple warts, especially on the face, are a serious cosmetic defect.
+Multiple warts, especially on the face, are a serious cosmetic defect

 Video: types of warts, which ones are dangerous

-Ways to deal with warts
+Ways to fight warts

 • antiviral agents: